 Dr. Stefanuto started work on his practice in 2016, but it was in September 2017 that he was able to get fully operational.
 “To put our design in place, to put all the equipment together, was a major undertaking”, he says, “and we wanted to make sure all the requirements and specifications were met to the highest level before we moved forward.”

-The practice deals with not only oral surgical issues, but obstructive sleep apnea, which is becoming a significant health problem in today’s world, jaw realignment, facial damage or malformation and post-traumatic reconstruction.
+The practice deals with not only oral surgical issues, but obstructive sleep apnea, which is becoming a significant health problem in today’s world, jaw realignment, malformation and post-traumatic reconstruction.
 It’s not a cosmetic practice, but one dealing with referrals from dentists or dental surgeons, orthodontists and physicians.
 There is a small walk-in component as well, but he says they’re not a first line service for dentistry, but are here to augment the care provided by the general dentist/dental surgeon.